 Cuisine: Pizza, Italian, pan-Asian | Format: Café-style casual dining | Location: Whitefields, HITEC City | Alcohol: No | IQ’s eco-friendliness score: 3/5

 When a friend told us we should check out ‘Zza Bar a year or two ago, we didn’t know what to expect (the name sounded vaguely Middle-Eastern to me).
-But we were curious, because it was vegetarian and because it was one of the very few pet-friendly places we’d heard about in Hyderabad.
+But we were curious, because it was completely vegetarian (at the time), and because it was one of the very few pet-friendly places we’d heard about in Hyderabad.
 We made our way to ‘Zza Bar, and it was only when we got there that we realized that ‘Zza was short for ‘pizza’.
 There was an ‘Aaaah, now I get it’ moment!
 But I confess we had our doubts, initially.

 We had our doubts, initially.
 But once our food arrived, everything changed!